Transliteracy

-Transliteracy is "a fluidity of movement across a range of technologies, media and contexts" (Sukovic, 2016).
+Transliteracy is "a fluidity of movement across a range of technologies, media and contexts".
 It is an ability to use diverse techniques to collaborate across different social groups.

 Transliteracy combines a range of capabilities required to move across a range of contexts, media, technologies and genres.
 Conceptually, transliteracy is situated across five capabilities: information capabilities (see information literacy), ICT (information and communication technologies), communication and collaboration, creativity and critical thinking.
 It is underpinned by literacy and numeracy.
 (See figure below) The concept of transliteracy is impacting the system of education and libraries.